 - (1) Site Plan.
 Major Site Plan required in accordance with §200A-299 (Major Site Plan Review). - (2) Plot Setback.
 Plots shall be: - a.
-Twenty (20) feet from any property line. - b.
+Fifty (50) feet from any property line. - b.
 One hundred (100) feet from any structure. - c.
 One hundred (100) feet from an existing well. - d.
 One hundred (100) feet from the high-water mark of any spring, stream, lake, reservoir or other know source of water.
 Family cemeteries shall not be located in a special flood hazard area. - (3) Security.
-The family cemetery shall be enclosed by a fence or wall at least four (4) feet in height. - (4) Private/Public Easement.
-A minimum twenty (20) foot private or public easement shall be recorded to provide access to a family cemetery. - (5) Certification, Licensure and Permitting.
+The family cemetery shall be enclosed by a fence or wall at least four (4) feet in height. - (4) Certification, Licensure and Permitting.
 A family cemetery shall comply with all applicable local, state and federal environmental and public health laws (including the requirements of N.C.G.S.
 65-Cemeteries).
-Construction of a mausoleum, columbarium, or any monument or other grave marker shall comply with all applicable state building code requirements. - (6) Plat.
-A family cemetery shall be recorded on a plat in the Register of Deeds office. - (7) Responsibility.
+Construction of a mausoleum, columbarium, or any monument or other grave marker shall comply with all applicable state building code requirements. - (5) Deed of Record.
+A family cemetery shall be described by metes and bounds and recorded in the Register of Deeds office. - (6) Responsibility.
 The owner of any property which contains all or part of a family cemetery is responsible for maintaining the family cemetery in compliance with local, state and federal regulations.